semrush/intergalactic/website/docs/components/spin/spin.md

 @import playground

-> ⚠️ The component has a major version, changes are in the [migration guide](/internal/migration-guide).

 @## Description

 > 💡 This component is one of the components that displays the download and response to user actions in the interface.
 For general rules on such components, see the [Loading patterns](/patterns/loading-states/).